 Festive 4th of July Activities Fit for the Whole Family

 This year, the 4th of July will be extra special!
-After a year of lockdowns, masking, and virtual schooling, families across the country are just now emerging from the pandemic to resume vacations and summer festivities.
+After 2 years of lockdowns, masking, and virtual schooling, families across the country are just now emerging from the pandemic to resume vacations and summer festivities.
 All considered, that makes this Independence Day one to get excited about, and Kids Academy wants to join in on fun!

 4th of July Crafts for Kids

 Making crafts is a great way for little learners to express their creativity while preparing for and learning about holidays, with the 4th of July being no exception!
 Create the following crafts with your kids to decorate the house with before friends arrive for the big day!

 For this craft, children will trace and cut handprints and attach around a paper plate to make an adorable decorative wreath!
 To get started, gather the following materials:

 In between fun and games, don’t let summer slide steal your kids' learning gains!
 Keep your child's brain busy all summer long with our thrilling Talented and Gifted Program!

 For parents: Sign up now and enjoy 40% off your subscription!

 - Large sheets of foamboard in red, white, and blue

 - Take the paper plate and carefully cut out the center of the plate so you are left with the outer ring.
 Be sure to use a basic paper plate that isn’t coated or labeled “heavy duty”.